 The contribution of solar energy can play an essential role in the world’s total energy supply.
-In some countries, solar energy is being used in homes and airports, which relieve lifetime electricity bills and be a positive step for the green environment.
-Therefore, today we will learn about the basic concept of how does work solar energy.
+In some countries, solar energy is being used in homes and airports, which relieves lifetime electricity bills and is a positive step for the green environment.
+Today in this article, we will learn about the basic concept of solar energy.

 Some countries use solar energy, but 100% solar power is used at two major airports in India, Kerala Kochi Airport and Netaji Subhash Chandra Bose International Airport in Kolkata.